TheToolbox/njms.rocks/README.md

 Currently, we've just got the calendar-generation and temperature monitoring running (and barely at that!), but soon a full web frontend should appear, and its code will be here as well.

 ## TODO
- - Automate deployment via GitLab
+ - Automate deployment via GitLab (done!)
- - Investigate 3d printer integration (Octoprint?)
+ - Investigate 3d printer integration (Octoprint?) (done-ish?)

 ### API
  - Store temperatures, allow paginated pulling of sensor data